Mockingbird (Marvel Comics): Powers, abilities, and equipment

-Cultural impact and legacy
+Reception

 Critical reception

 Matthew Erao of Screen Rant referred to Mockingbird as one of the "most powerful agents of S.H.I.E.L.D.," writing, "There have been a lot of formidable Agents of S.H.I.E.L.D. in the organization's long comic history.
 While many know Bobbi Morse as the superhero Mockingbird or S.H.I.E.L.D.
 Agent 19, she’s also Dr. Barbara Morse, a genius in biology.
 Her Ph.D. in the field led to her working on Project: Gladiator in the Everglades, the same Super Soldier program that led to Ted Sallis becoming Man-Thing.
 Aside from her expert knowledge, she’s also one of the most skilled S.H.I.E.L.D. agents there is.
 Introduced in Astonishing Tales #6 in 1971, Bobbi was almost a throwaway character before being crafted over the course of several comics into the genius badass we all know and love."
 David Harth of CBR.com called Mockingbird one of the "greatest avengers," asserting, "The Avengers boast a vast array of mighty heroes.
 The greatest among them rely on their inner strength, standing courageous in the face of danger.
 Mockingbird made a name for herself at S.H.I.E.L.D.
 Injected with a variant on the super soldier serum, Agent Bobbi Morse became Mockingbird and joined up with the Avengers, eventually marrying Hawkeye and helping found the West Coast Avengers.
 She was the heart and soul of the team, never shying away from the frontline.
 Mockingbird had some enhancements, including rapid healing, but she was only human.
 That never stopped her from throwing herself into battles that would've killed her a thousand times over.
 She survived every obstacle, including years in a Skrull prison, her courage getting her through it all."